CuratorBot/Curator-Doc/commands/voice/bitrate.md

 #### Arguments:

-- **number** - The number to set the bitrate, valid values are from 8kbps upto a maximum of 384kbps depending on your server boost level.
+- **`number`** - The number to set the bitrate, valid values are from 8kbps up to a maximum of 384kbps depending on your server boost level.

 #### Description: